Strong closing property of contact forms and action selecting functors: Boundaries of symplectic ellipsoids

 As a potential application of Theorem \ref{mainthm}, we propose the following conjecture.

 \begin{conj} For any $n \in \Z_{\ge 1}$ and $a \in A_n$, $\lambda_{2n}|_{\del E_a}$ satisfies strong closing property. \end{conj}

-A recent paper \cite{CDPT} proposed a proof of this conjecture.
+A recent paper \cite{CDPT} proposed a proof of Conjecture \ref{conj_ellipse} (see also \cite{CS} which proved a strong closing property for ``$\gamma$-rigid'' Hamiltonian diffeomorphisms and deduced Conjecture \ref{conj_ellipse} from this result).
 The strategy of \cite{CDPT} is to verify a condition called ``vanishing of the contact homology spectral gap'', which is a version of (\ref{eqn_criterion}) with $\Phi = \Phi^{\CH}$.
 To prove this condition for all ellipsoids, the first step is to prove a stronger (effective) version of the condition for the periodic case (i.e. the case where all Reeb orbits are periodic), and the second step is to prove the condition for the general case by an approximation argument using Dirichlet's approximation theorem.

-In the previous version of the present paper \cite{Irie_SCP}, the author reduced Conjecture \ref{conj_ellipse} to conjectural formulas for cobordism maps (\cite{Irie_SCP} Conjecture 5.3).
-It seems that this conjecture has to be corrected.
+In an old version of the present paper \cite{Irie_SCP}, the author reduced Conjecture \ref{conj_ellipse} to a numerical conjecture (\cite{Irie_SCP} Conjecture 5.3), which is based on the guess that only cylinders will appear in computing contact homology cobordism maps between (boundaries of) ellipsoids.
+The author now thinks that this guess is too naive and computing these cobordism maps is a highly nontrivial problem, even for the case $n=2$.